-One goal of the project was to identify improvements that the employees found important and possible to make quickly, i.e. incremental change rather than radical change; see, for example, the work of Imai on why incremental improvements are important (Imai, 1986).
+One goal of the project was to identify improvements that the employees found important and possible to make quickly, i.e. incremental change rather than radical change (Pardo-del-Val & Martínez-Fuentes, 2003).
 One intention here was to support a climate in which employee-driven change is seen as possible, rather than putting too much emphasis on what is actually changed in the beginning or accomplishing radical changes.
-Ekvall claims that a climate for creativity and change can be described with ten dimensions (freedom, risk taking, idea time, lack of conflicts, debate, trust/openness, dynamism/liveliness, playfulness/humour, challenge and idea support) (Ekvall, 1996).
+Ekvall (1996) claims that a climate for creativity and change can be described with ten dimensions (freedom, risk taking, idea time, lack of conflicts, debate, trust/openness, dynamism/liveliness, playfulness/humour, challenge and idea support).
 During the intervention, via incremental changes, we tried to support these dimensions and hence such a climate.